jacebenson/jace.pro/content/post/2019-09-14-recordless-rest-is-great/index.md

 #   Otherwise, set `projects = []`.
 projects: []
 ---
-It seems this page was lost in the rearrangeing of files.
+It seems this page was lost in the rearranging of files.
 I pulled it out of storage

-I often use the recordless rest calls to test things.
+I often use the record-less rest calls to test things.
 I didn't see it on my blog, so here's an example so I can find it in the future.\

 ```js